-In general, the publication of the annual accounts is effectuated through electronic filing via SBR at the Trade Register where the entity is registered according to its articles of association in accordance with the Decree on electronic filing Trade Register ('Besluit elektronische deponering Handelsregister'8).
-Mandatory electronic filing is gradually introduced for entities based on their respective size and is currently applicable for micro, small, and medium-sized entities.
+In general, the publication of the annual accounts is effectuated through electronic filing via SBR at the Trade Register where the entity is registered according to its articles of association in accordance with the Decree on electronic filing Trade Register ('Besluit elektronische deponering Handelsregister'6).
+Mandatory electronic filing is gradually introduced for entities based on their respective size and is currently applicable for micro-sized, small, and medium-sized entities.
 For financial years starting on or after 1 January 2019, exemptions from mandatory electronic filing are in place for large entities and associated medium-sized entities in accordance with the Decree on electronic filing Trade Register.

 At present large entities and associated medium-sized entities are exempt from the obligation of electronic filing.
 The intention was that this exemption would expire as soon as the European obligations for electronic filing would come into effect for issuers who had to report to the AFM (i.e. for listed issuers).
 It has been decided that this exemption will continue for longer.
-It is expected that large legal entities and associated medium-sized legal entities will have to file electronically via SBR from financial year 2023.
+According to the draft amendment of the decree dated 11 May 2022, large entities (and related medium-sized group entities) will be required to file their financial statements via SBR as of financial year 2023.
+According to the website of the Chamber of Commerce, this requirement is expected to come into effect from financial year 2025.

 The date of adoption must be stated on the filed copy or included in the electronic format.
 In principle, the information to be published must be prepared in Dutch.
-If the original information was not prepared in Dutch, filing the information for publication in English, French or German is permitted (article 394-1 NCC).
+If the original information was not prepared in Dutch, filing the information for publication in English, French or German is permitted (article 394-1 NCC7).

-The management board report (refer to Chapter 8) and certain parts of the other information section (refer to Chapter 9) contained in the annual accounts of medium-sized and large entities do not have to be filed with the Trade Register at the Chamber of Commerce, provided the documents concerned are kept at the office of the entity for public inspection and a copy thereof is obtainable upon request at no more than cost price.
+The management board report (refer to Chapter 8) and certain parts of the Other information section (refer to Chapter 9) contained in the annual accounts of medium-sized and large entities do not have to be filed with the Trade Register at the Chamber of Commerce, provided the documents concerned are kept at the office of the entity for public inspection and a copy thereof is obtainable upon request at no more than cost price.
 The entity must register a notice of this procedure with the Trade Register at the Chamber of Commerce (article 394-4 NCC), which means that the management board report is (effectively) made publicly available (upon request).
-Medium-sized entities may however elect to apply an exemption to make publicly available certain sections of the other information section (article 397-7 NCC).
-Medium-sized entities need not include information on non-financial performance indicators in the management board report (article 397-8 NCC)9.
+Medium-sized entities may however elect to apply an exemption to make publicly available certain sections of the Other information section (article 397-7 NCC).
+Medium-sized entities need not include information on non-financial performance indicators in the management board report (article 397-8 NCC).

-Micro and small entities are not required to prepare the management board report in conformity with article 391 NCC nor to publish the management board report (article 395a-6/8 and article 396-7/8 NCC respectively).
+Micro-sized and small entities are not required to prepare the management board report in conformity with article 391 NCC nor to publish the management board report (article 395a-6/8 and article 396-7/8 NCC respectively).
 Reference is made to Chapter 8.